yuyuan12138/MethFinder/README.md

 * `human_reproduce.csv`: Reproduction of the first-stage results (methylation prediction).
 * `cancer_reproduce.csv`: Reproduction of the second-stage results (cancer-specific methylation prediction).

+***Note:*** Result reproduction will fully restore the model training and prediction process described in the article.
+The runtime is relatively long and is expected to complete in approximately 15 minutes.

 ### Using the MethFinder tool for methylation prediction